SShivamshan/Chatbot/README.md

 Due to persistent rate limit issues and the unreliability of DuckDuckGo for more robust search requirements, I transitioned to the [Tavily Search API] https://docs.tavily.com/documentation/api-reference/endpoint/search for a more scalable and consistent solution.
 To integrate Tavily with LangChain, follow this guide: : https://python.langchain.com/docs/integrations/tools/tavily_search/

 ### NLTK Tokenizers
 The application requires specific NLTK tokenizers for text processing.
-We've included a function that automatically checks for and installs required tokenizers if they're missing.
+I've included a function that automatically checks for and installs required tokenizers if they're missing.
 If you encounter tokenizer-related errors, you can manually install them using:

     python -m ntlk.downloader name of the tokenizer or tagger